cscart/docs/en/developer_guide/core/settings/index.rst

 Working with Settings in the Administration Panel
 =================================================

 Core and add-on settings can be viewed and edited in the Administration panel.
-A setting has ``edition_type`` that determines when and where the setting appears (see :ref:`edition-type`):
+A setting has ``edition_type`` that determines when and where the setting appears (see :ref:`edition-type`).

-* ``MVE`` (Multi-Vendor)—the setting will appear only in Multi-Vendor and only in the *All vendors* mode.

-* ``ULT`` (СS-Cart and CS-Cart Ultimate)—the setting will appear both in the *All stores* mode and when a storefront is selected.
-Each storefront can have its own values for settings, depending on :ref:`edition_type <edition-type>`.
-Settings that aren't available when a storefront is selected will be hidden.

 -------------
 Core Settings